Yes, but what time is it?

 Lie outside on a clear night, on your back on the stationary Earth, and look up.
 You will see the stars wheeling over you as the hours pass.
 They wheel from east to west.
 Whenever some stars set in the west, new ones will rise in the east.

 If you do the same again the next night, and the one after, it will look much the same; but if you check your watch each time, you will notice a subtle difference.
 Each night, any given star rises or sets four minutes earlier than it did the night before.
+At least, that is what conventional watch-users will say.

-At this point, you have to take the first imaginative step, which is to discard your watch and your 24-hour ideas and let the stars be your clock.
+At this point you have to take the first imaginative step, which is to discard your watch and your 24-hour ideas and let the stars be your clock.
 A sidereal day or “star day” is the period from any given star being in a certain position in the sky to it being in the same position again the following night: from “star-rise” to “star-rise”, if you like.
 A sidereal day is 23 hours, 56 minutes and 4.0916 seconds.

-There is one more thing you will notice when you look up a the stars night after night.
+There is one more thing you will notice when you look up at the stars night after night.
 All the stars are fixed relative to one another, in patterns we call constellations – except for seven of them.
 Those seven wandering stars move across the sky.
 Five of those wanderers are called ‘planets’ (the word means ‘wanderer’ in Greek): they are Mercury, Venus, Mars, Jupiter and Saturn.
 The sixth wanderer we call ‘the Moon’.
 The seventh wanderer is the Sun.
 The Sun is so bright that when it is in the sky, the sky itself turns from black to blue and all the other stars disappear.

 The Sun moves along an invisible line in the starry sky, which is called the ecliptic.
 (All the other wanderers move near the ecliptic in a broad path called the zodiac, but we don’t need to think about them now).